Red Wharf Bay Sailing and Watersports Club Rules (“Rules”)

 3.0 The Club shall consist of Family, Single, Senior, Junior, Young Adult, and Honorary Members.

-Family membership shall include parents and children, or grandparents and grandchildren, of that family.
-The children must be under the age of 26 years on 1st January of that year.
+3.1 Family membership shall include parents and their children, or grandparents and their grandchildren, provided the parent or parents are not members of the Club.
+The children must be under the age of 26 years on 1st March of that year.